joegalvinn/week8-project/project_file/README.md

 Generally I felt like this project started to come together easier, i don't know if its because next and react are just easier or i'm actually taking things in more and understanding the code even if i'm not remembering it all but things go wrong and I automatically think oh it could be this and then amange to figure things out quite well so i'm happy about that.

 I didn't get a chance to do the stretch goals but I have in the week been setting up search and sort function and on my previous project as I wanted to get it to a stage I was happy with so I feel that I do know how to do some of these things.

+I had a struggle with my comment form covering up my comments as i'd set the form to stick to the bottom of the page.
+I thought i'd fixed this and then I looked at mobile size and realised that its covering it. i'm not sure how to fix this so any help there would be appreciated!